MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 *Description*:

-Specifies the list of Kernel metadata files for Feature Portability Control.
+Specifies the path to the Kernel metadata file for Feature Portability Control.
-Features built on these Kernels can be installed on this Kernel.

 Category: Watchdog
 ^^^^^^^^^^^^^^^^^^